-ExperienceBundle & Salesforce DX: A Developer’s Dream for Coding Lighting Communities
+ExperienceBundle & Salesforce DX: A Developer’s Dream for Coding Lightning Communities

 Anyone with experience building Lightning communities has probably come across the phrase “clicks, not code” on more than one occasion.
 That ethos, of making it easy for anyone to build a site or community, has been a driving force of feature development in the Community Cloud and particularly Experience Builder (formerly Community Builder).
 But we also understand that for developers who build complex, enterprise-level Lightning communities, the lack of access to the code behind this user-friendly interface can hinder productivity.

 To solve this problem and help you efficiently manage the end-to-end development lifecycle of Lightning communities, we introduced a new Metadata API type, ExperienceBundle, along with several new commands for Salesforce CLI.
 So whether you’re a developer, consulting partner, or ISV, you can quickly develop and deploy Lightning communities using your preferred development tools, including Salesforce Extensions for VS Code, Salesforce CLI, Workbench, or your favorite IDE or text editor.

 The combined power of ExperienceBundle & Salesforce DX

 The ExperienceBundle metadata type provides text-based representations of the Experience Builder settings and site components of a Lightning Community, such as pages, branding sets, and themes.
 This means that you can now programmatically edit any Lightning community.

 And by introducing new Salesforce CLI commands, we’ve harnessed the power of Salesforce DX tooling for creating and publishing Lightning communities.
 Built around open APIs and the powerful Salesforce CLI, Salesforce DX streamlines the entire development lifecycle and gives you the flexibility to develop using the tools you already know.